clj-commons/pomegranate/README.md

 currently attempt to hide.
 Thus, `add-classpath` and `add-dependencies` should be considered escape hatches to be used when necessary, rather than a regular part of your development workflow.

+#### `URLClassLoader` modifiability

+Starting with pomegranate `1.0.0`, `java.net.URLClassLoader`s are not modifiable by default.
+This is to accommodate new reflection policy starting with JDK 9 (which currently issues an ugly warning on reflective access to non-public methods, but future releases will simply fail).
+If you are in a situation where you are using pomegranate but do not have a `clojure.lang.DynamicClassLoader` visible in your classloader hierarchy, you will need to explicitly enable the `java.net.URLClassLoader` support in [dynapath](https://github.com/tobias/dynapath) (upon which pomegranate relies for such things).

 ## Status of Aether support